(Pork with Red Chile Sauce)

 5-1/2 pounds bone-in pork shoulder, cut into ½ inch thick chops (trimmed so as to keep a narrow layer of fat around the edges)

-- Using a sharp knife, remove bones and pull meat apart with your fingers to coarsely shred the pork.
+- 3. Using a sharp knife, remove bones and pull meat apart with your fingers to shred the pork.
 Place shredded meat back in the baking dish.
 Bake 30 minutes to allow the sauce to cook into pork.
-If the sauce is rather dry, cover with the foil.
-If rather juicy, do not cover.
 When done, the meat should be a bright rosy red color and very tender.

 Reprinted with permission from Jane Butel’s Southwestern Kitchen.